nodet/dowml/README.md

 asset doesn't exist, DOWML creates one and uploads the file.

-As DOWML first checks whether a data asset exists before trying to create one, it is possible to refer in your _solve_ commands to files that don't exist on your disk, but are data assets in your deployment space.
+As DOWML first checks whether a data asset exists before trying to create one, it is possible to refer in your _solve_ commands to 'files' that don't exist on your disk, but are data assets in your deployment space.

 Creating these is left as an exercise to the reader...